techmyth/techmyth.github.io/content/posts/how-to-install-and-use-powercli-on-archlinux.en.md

 PS /home/blabla>
 ```

-To connect to the vCenter we use the “cmdlet” **Connect-VIServer** specifying the IP address or DNS name of the server.
+To connect to the vCenter we use the `cmdlet` `Connect-VIServer` specifying the IP address or DNS name of the server.

 ```powershell
 PS /home/blabla> Connect-VIServer vcenter-01v.zenprsolutions.local -Verbose -Username administrator@vsphere.local -Password XXXXXX